bshea5/CS425_GameProgramming1/CS425-05-Level Loading/README.txt

 Known Bugs:
 -Still using the height + height hack to keep the ogre above the ground.
--There is a pause will generating paths on large grids with multiple agents
+-There is a pause while generating paths on large grids with multiple agents